frederic-perez/AmE-dictionary/dictionary.md

 __dog__ _v_ _The demons dogging Mardy Fish won't be any quieter as he resumes his career in the Paribas Open._
 __dogged__ _adj_ Obstinately determined; wilful or tenacious.
 __doldrums__
-__dole out__ :two: To give or deliver in small portions. _v_ _Pringles will dole out thousands of speakers that fit atop Pringles cans and amplify music from MP3 players._
+__dole out__ :three: To give or deliver in small portions. _v_ _Pringles will dole out thousands of speakers that fit atop Pringles cans and amplify music from MP3 players._
 __doom and gloom__
 __doorbuster__ (door-buster) :three: A doorbuster is a marketing and sales strategy retailers use to get a high volume of customers into their stores.
 During a doorbuster sale, a particular item or a selection of items is given at a special discount price for a limited period. _Employees went to stores to see if doorbuster deals were available online._
 __doormat__